Refitter/generate-code/README.md

-# Refitter Github Action
+# Generate-Code
-Generate a Refit client interface and contracts from an OpenAPI specifications document using [Refitter](https://github.com/christianhelle/refitter).
+Generate a C# Refit client interface and contracts from an OpenAPI specifications document using [Refitter](https://github.com/christianhelle/refitter).

 ## Inputs